Skip to content

 - sales.customer (table) — Customer master; one current address per customer.

-Every /ask answer ends with a Cited: block listing the catalog entries the LLM actually used.
+Every /ask answer ends with a Cited: block listing the catalog entries the LLM actually used, plus a one-line footer with profile count, latency, the auto-detected focus profile, and per-turn token + USD cost.
 If the answer doesn't match the cited evidence, you've found a prompt or retrieval bug — file it.
+Cost is computed against the same versioned per-(provider, model) pricing table that powers the run cost surfaces; see Costs and pricing for overrides and the freshness badge.

 3. The seven answer shapes